jamesm224/ProSynTaxDB-workflow/README.md

     - Refer to "Read Normalization" Step in [Pipeline Workflow](#pipeline-workflow) for more information on how this value was calculated

 ### Limit of Detection Filtering
-In order to determine the minimal abundance of *Prochlorococcus* and *Synechococcus*, we performed simulations described in publication listed in the [Publication](#publication) section.

-We recommend the 5% false positive rate threshold for accurate cluster/clade/grade delineations.
+To assess the accuracy of *Prochlorococcus* and *Synechococcus* cluster/clade/grade classifications, we generated mock metagenome sequence datasets and conducted simulations following the methods outlined in Coe et al. (2025) to calculate misclassification rates.
+To maintain misclassification rates below either 10% or 5%, we determined the minimum *Prochlorococcus*:*Synechococcus* (or vice versa) ratios, as detailed below.
+For broader classifications at the cluster or ecotype level, a 10% misclassification rate is sufficient.
+However, for more precise subcluster/clade/grade delineations, we recommend using a 5% false positive rate threshold.

 **5% Misclassification Parameters** (Cluster/Grade/Clade Level  Identification):
 - *Prochlorococcus* Abundance > 0.57%